 Let's start with the basics.
 The true definition of a family office is defined as a group that provides a family (or multiple families) with a multitude of personal and wealth management services.
 Like any vertical dealing with the ultra wealthy, each family office is unique in set-up and structure, with each requiring a different combination of services.
 Over the past two decades or so, family offices have rapidly evolved, thereby reforming the way in which the ultra-wealthy manage and allocate capital.
 While this transformation continues to add value for high net-worth families across the world, this unique maturation has also added complexities to an already obscure space.

 Main Differences Between Institutions & Family Offices

 Single Family Offices vs Multi-Family Offices

-Family offices are split in two core buckets: single family offices (SFO) & multi family offices (MFO).
+Family offices are split in two core buckets: single family offices (SFO) and multi family offices (MFO).
 A single family office is defined as a privately held company that manages the financial and invest affairs of a single family/high net worth individual.
 In addition, a well structured single family office will also oversee a myriad of additional items such as; insurance needs, tax planning, fiduciary responsibilities, trusts, aviation, real estate holdings, etc. Typically the minimum amount of assets needed to create a financial focused single family office is $50 million or greater.

 History of Family Offices